hk-speedrunning/HK-Rules/nmg-rules.md

 - Unclinged wallcling storage (where the knight collides with a curved surface during WCS, losing the wallcling animation while keeping the ability to continuously dash midair).

 - Airwalk obtained from turning around on corners and seams, if performed on purpose or if any benefit is gained from using it.
+  - Illegal benefit includes using airwalk to maintain walking speed when faster than ordinary movement (e.g. Sprintmaster equipped).

 - Chaining jumps from airwalk, if performed on purpose or if any benefit is gained from using it.

 - Seam Jumps (a glitch introduced in the 1.5 version of the game, allowing players to jump off of the seams in vertical walls without Mantis Claw) are banned, except when clearly accidental and of no significant benefit.

+- Clipping underwater, or gaining nonswim movement in water or acid.

 - Text Storage (e.g. before Hornet 1).